kedro-org/kedro/docs/source/kedro_project_setup/code_beyond_starter_files.md

 ### Sharing modules between pipelines

-Oftentimes you have machinery that has to be imported by multiple `pipelines`.
+Oftentimes you have functions that have to be imported by multiple `pipelines`.
 To keep them as part of a Kedro project, **create a module (for example, `utils`) at the same level as the `pipelines` folder**, and organise the functionalities there: